AlanZhangUCSC/lab_notebook/README.md

   - *If there are haplotypes where that cryptic mutation is assigned to that haplotype only, assign it.*
   - *If not use maximum likelihood.*
 - *If no cryptic mutation, assign reference*

+## 2/6/2025

+### Logistics and general work

+I finished the first draft of my specific aims section for my thesis proposal.
+Aim 3 still needs a lot of work.
+See